Joburg Water clears E coli fears, Rand Water maintenance set to disrupt supply

 To address the issue, Johannesburg Water said it is increasing chlorine dosing where necessary and continuing to monitor and conduct repeat sampling to ensure compliance with national standards.

-With improvements already observed, Johannesburg Water said normal water supply could be restored soon, although some areas remain isolated.
+With improvements observed, Johannesburg Water said normal water supply could be restored soon, though some areas remain isolated.

-The update follows complaints from residents who reported a strong odour in their tap water on Monday, December 29.
+The update follows complaints from residents who reported a strong odour in tap water on December 29.

 An alert was subsequently issued on December 30, warning of possible water contamination affecting Albertina Sisulu Road and surrounding streets, including 6th to 9th avenues and 10th Street in the Joburg CBD, and parts of Bez Valley.